Enumeration of $S$-omino towers and row-convex $k$-omino towers: Introduction

-The problem of counting domino towers, with the additional constraint that dominos cannot be placed directly on top of another, was first mentioned by Viennot \cite{MR768962} and subsequently by many others, see e.g. Zeilberger \cite{1208.2258}.
-If this additional constraint is imposed, we call the domino tower \emph{restricted}.
-Rather surprisingly, the number of restricted domino towers made up of exactly $n$ blocks is simply $3^{n-1}$.
-See Figures \ref{fig:dominotowerbrickwall} and \ref{fig:dominotower} for a restricted and an unrestricted domino tower.
+See Figure~\ref{fig:domino:smallTowers} for the domino towers with $n \in \{1,2,3\}$.
+The problem of counting domino towers was first mentioned by Viennot \cite{MR768962} and subsequently by many others, e.g., see Zeilberger \cite{1208.2258} and Mikl\'os B\'ona \cite[p.\ 25]{miklosBonaHandbook}.
+Surprisingly, the number of domino towers made up of exactly $n$ blocks is simply $3^{n-1}$.
+There are proofs using generating functions and bijective proofs.

-There is a simple connection between restricted and unrestricted towers, that we briefly explain here.

-Note that the ordinary generating function corresponding to the sequence $(3^{n-1})_{n\in \mathbb{N}}$ is $x+3x^2+9x^3+27x^4+\ldots=\sum_{n=1}^\infty 3^{n-1}x^n = \frac{x}{1-3x}$.
-Now consider a restricted domino tower.
-After replacing each domino by a vertical stack of arbitrarily many dominos, and pushing up blocks as necessary, we end up with an unrestricted domino tower.
-This process is reversible: To recover the original restricted tower, we can simply delete dominos that are resting directly on another and close vertical gaps by dropping pieces.
-See Figure \ref{fig:substitution} for an illustration.
-This is an example of a \emph{substitution} as defined in \cite[Definition I.14]{flajolet}.
-In terms of the generating functions this operation therefore corresponds to replacing $x$ with $x+x^2+x^3+\ldots=\frac{x}{1-x}$.
-From the generating function for the restricted case $\frac{x}{1-3x}$ we can now deduce the generating function for the unrestricted case: